terrycojones/rpnpy/README.md

 ## Operation via standard input

-The default

-When reading from standard input, the default lines will be split on whitespace and each field is treated as a separate command.
+When reading from standard input, the lines will be split on whitespace and each field is treated as a separate command.
 This allows for simple command-line usage such as